How to sing Hero

 Song DNA

 Before you record, know the numbers.
-This track relies heavily on texture—switching between an intimate whisper and a soaring belt.
+This track relies less on range and more on texture, dynamics, and emotional intimacy.

 Medium